 The input validation system, however, has its own overhead.
 Programs typically run in two modes: debug mode for eliminating bugs and release mode for production use.
 In Python, these modes are controlled by the \textit{-O} optimization flag.
 Ideally, the validation system should activate only in debug mode and be disabled in release mode.
 However, this is not feasible because the checks rely on \textit{if} statements, which inevitably consume CPU cycles in release mode.
 The error class hierarchy also imposes maintenance challenges.
 These classes require comprehensive unit tests and up-to-date documentation, both labor-intensive tasks.

-The key idea to solve theses problems is to distinguish between \textit{bugs} and \textit{exceptions}.
-While both cause program failures, they differ fundamentally in nature. \textit{Bugs} are unintended internal flaws that should theoretically never occur, such as invalid input arguments, dangling pointers, or improper API calls. \textit{Exceptions} are unavoidable external disruptions, like missing files, memory allocation failures, or network issues. \textit{Bugs} must be detected and eliminated during development, whereas \textit{exceptions} require proper runtime handling.
+The key idea to solve these problems is to distinguish between \textit{bugs} and \textit{exceptions}.
+Detailed discussion of these concepts is beyond the scope of this paper.
+Briefly, \textit{bugs} are unintended internal flaws which must be eliminated during development, while \textit{exceptions} are unavoidable external disruptions which need to be properly handled at runtime.
 Violations of preconditions are unequivocally \textit{bugs}, as they indicate errors in the program logic.